Examples#

 The code is available at financial_charts.py.

-python -m edifice examples/financial_charts.py Main
+python -m edifice --inspect examples/financial_charts.py Main

 nix run github:pyedifice/pyedifice#example-financial-charting